Fz3r0/Fz3r0_-_Paloalto/03-Lab-Virtualization/Paloalto+GNS3/Paloalto-Virtualization_QEMU-GNS3-Pre-Licenced.md

 ````

+# ❓ IMPORTANT: For 10.0.4 or Any Pre-Licenced VM

+The pre-licenced VM's (eg. KVR 10.0.4) use a specified date generated when the file/licence was created, so it's no longer valid!

+**The way to work-around this issue using the GNS3 KVM or VMware .ova  is to manually changin the date to the GNS3 virtual machine:**

+1- Disable the time on the Vmware

+2- Go to VM host directory and add below lines to the vmx file, to completely disable the time sync

+      time.synchronize.continue = "FALSE"
+      time.synchronize.restore = "FALSE"
+      time.synchronize.resume.disk = "FALSE"
+      time.synchronize.shrink = "FALSE"
+      time.synchronize.tools.startup = "FALSE"

+3- Start the VM from : Power -> Power on to Firmware

+4- from BIOS, change date to 01/01/2021

+5- Save and Exit from BIOS

+6- VM will come up and will not power off anymore, you can set NTP on the PA VM to have the correct time.

+7- If you shutdown the VM and want to restart it again, repeat from step 3.

 # 📥 Importing the Paloalto Appliance

 - Important: I will be using the `PA-VM 9.0.4` based on `QEMU` [INSTRUCTIONS FOR INSTALLATION](https://github.com/Fz3r0/Fz3r0_-_Paloalto/blob/main/03-Lab-Virtualization/Paloalto%2BGNS3/Paloalto-Virtualization_QEMU-GNS3-Pre-Licenced.md)